-As a beauty writer, I've heard relatively few hair salon horror stories.
-What I hear a lot of is what I'll call "hair disappointment stories."
+As a beauty writer, I've heard a few hair salon horror stories, but what I hear a lot of are what I'll call "hair disappointment stories."
 This happens when you don't leave the salon in tears, but you're certainly underwhelmed.
-Perhaps you expected to feel more understood by your stylist, or your wanted brighter highlights, or an entirely different cut.
-Most of the time I find the problem is in communication.
+Perhaps you expected to feel more understood by your stylist, or you wanted brighter highlights, or an entirely different cut.
+Most of the time, the problem is in communication.
 If you don't properly communicate with your stylist ahead of the cut, during, or after, things can get dicey.
-Sometimes, think will make you realize you didn't pick the right stylist.
-Here's how to ensure that doesn't happen again to you.
+Here's how to ensure you leave the salon with a haircut you don't hate.

 Choosing the Right Cut or Color

 If you're making a big change to your haircut or color, you'll want an idea of where you'd like to go before you hit the salon.
 After all, you risk major disappointment if you sit down and tell your stylist, "Cut it all off."
 Or "make me blonde."